 June 6, 1864 – During the Civil War, an engagement was fought at Old River Lake, Arkansas, and a skirmish was fought near Moorefield, West Virginia.

 June 6, 1865 – Confederate soldier Lafayette Washington Duke of Co.
 C, 5th Alabama Infantry Regiment was released after taking the Oath of Allegiance.
+He enlisted as a private in the Monroe Guards (later Co.
+D of the 5th Alabama) at Pineville on March 15, 1861.
 Wounded and given furlough home to Monroe County on June 27, 1862, he was taken prisoner at the Wilderness on May 5, 1864, forwarded to Point Lookout, Md. on May 18, 1864 and then to Elmira Prison, N.Y. on Aug.
 15, 1864.
+Duke served four years as a member of the Fifth Alabama.
 He eventually returned home to Monroe County, became a Baptist minister and eventually moved to Texas.
-He is buried in Waco, McLennan County, Texas.
+He was a Freemason for 52 years and was a member of the Tyler Lodge at the time of his death and was a member of the Pat Cleburne UCV Camp.
+He was a Baptist minister for 57 years, including 42 years in Texas.
+Born on April 25, 1843, he passed away from a stroke at the age of 82 at his home in Waco, Texas and was buried Oakwood Cemetery in Waco, McLennan County, Texas.

 June 6, 1865 - Confederate raider William Quantrill died from shot in the back that he received while escaping from a Union patrol near Taylorsville, Ky.
 He was 27 years old.

 June 6, 1868 – English sailor and explorer Robert Falcon Scott was born in Plymouth, Devon, England, UK.